mrfdev/CMI/Resources/FAQ/cmi-custom-joinleave.md

 ---

+# 9.0.7.0 and up, the locale is back in cmi's translation files, after 9.0.7.1 i will update these instructinos and assume people are on the latest version.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> CMI can handle the custom chat things

 - Start using CMI as Chat Manager, if you were using something else.